This timely collection brings together original explorations of the COVID-19 pandemic and its wide-ranging, global effects on human rights.

 Manfred Nowak, Vienna University and Secretary General of the Global Campus of Human Rights, Austria

-"The COVID-19 pandemic has provoked unprecedented restrictions to human rights even in democratic regimes and highlighted the obstacles to intentional cooperation.
+"The COVID-19 pandemic has provoked unprecedented restrictions to human rights even in democratic regimes and highlighted the obstacles to international cooperation.
 But it also underscored the crucial importance of protecting the right to health and other social rights to preserve human life and dignity as well as functioning economies and states.
 This timely book illuminates how pandemics can be fought from a human rights- based approach and what can be done to seize this opportunity to adopt transformative policies to overcome structural inequalities."

 Manuel José Cepeda Espinosa, Former President of the Constitutional Court of Colombia